 We follow the Edexcel Computer Science specification with students being taught for 6 periods per fortnight.
 The GCSE has a strong focus on programming and logical problem-solving.
 The course covers six key areas of computer science, these are; problem-solving and creating algorithms, the fundamentals of programming and creating working programs, how computers store data with the use of binary numbers, the inner workings of a computer with a focus on components, networking protocols and how computers communicate with each other and the wider world of computing, looking at ethics and legal frameworks.

 The course is 100% examination, with students sitting two examination papers of equal weighting.
 Paper 1 focusses on the principles of Computer Science and is 1 hour 40 minutes.
-Paper 2 is 2 hours long and covers the application of computational thinking.
-The course also includes a 20 hour none-examined assessment in the form of a practical computing project.
-The GCSE aims to allow the students to demonstrate knowledge and understanding of the key concepts of and principles of computer science, apply knowledge and understanding of key concepts and principles of computer science and analyse problems in computational terms to be able to make reasoned judgements, as well as designing, programming, evaluating and refining solutions.
+Paper 2 is 2 hours long and covers the application of computational thinking via an on screen practical programming examination.
+The GCSE aims to allow the students to demonstrate knowledge and understanding of the key concepts of and principles of Computer Science, apply knowledge and understanding of key concepts and principles of Computer Science and analyse problems in computational terms to be able to make reasoned judgements, as well as designing, programming, evaluating and refining solutions.

 Computer Science is becoming an increasingly popular choice at A Level at King's.
 Our students study the OCR examination board specification.
 There is no pre-requisite for students to have studied Computer Science at GSCE to take the A Level course, although obtaining the GCSE would be a clear advantage.
 The course explores twelve units of theory work and an additional practical programming project.
 There are two, 2 and ½ hour examination papers, worth 40% of the overall A Level each and the practical programming project making up the remaining 20%.
 The course covers topics such as; characteristics of contemporary processors, software development, exchanging data, data types and structures, legal, moral, cultural and ethical issues as well as computational thinking.